 December Through February

-Pick up debris (rocks, sticks, leaves, etc.) from lawn.
+The lawn does not require mowing during this period.
+It may be necessary to pick up debris (for example, sticks and leaves).
 Do not try to remove excess debris by burning.
 This could injure the lawn and is a fire hazard.

 Do not apply fertilizer or lime.

-Although the lawn will be dormant, water occasionally to prevent excessive dehydration.
+Although the lawn will be dormant, watering occasionally may prevent excessive dehydration during dry winters.

-Apply broadleaf herbicides to control chickweed, henbit, etc. St. Augustinegrass is sensitive to certain postemergence herbicides like 2,4-D and MSMA, so follow label directions for reducing rates, and use with caution.
+Apply broadleaf herbicides to control chickweed and henbit.
+St. Augustinegrass is sensitive to certain postemergence herbicides like 2,4-D , so follow label directions for reduced rates, and use with caution.
 Selected herbicides like atrazine and simazine can be applied in November or December to control annual bluegrass and several winter annual broadleaf weeds.
 Read the label and follow directions carefully.

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
 The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
 A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
 For assistance, contact your local N.C.
 Cooperative Extension county center.